District of Columbia Gets Bids for Loan Guarantees

 Few details of the proposals were revealed at a news conference Friday by Mayor Sharon Pratt Kelly, incoming Mayor Marion Barry, City Council Chairman Dave Clarke and financial officials.

 But D.C.
 Treasurer Maria Day-Marshall said only one of the proposals to offer a ″letter of credit″ - a bank loan that guarantees bond payments are made on time - was enough to cover the proposed sale of $250 million in notes the city will conduct later.
 The amount the other bidder promised to underwrite won’t be revealed until next week.

-″Having the credit enhancements of these two major institutions means that we ought to be able to get good terms,″ she said.
+″All applicants are solid financial institutions, with major practices in the municipal markets,″ she said. ″Having the credit enhancements of these two major institutions means that we ought to be able to get good terms.″